 Lombardi’s curation comes at a time when most of us are in dire need of a bit of levity.
 While humor comes in many forms and is generally quite a personal thing, there is something refreshing about an exhibition where humor is the central element.
 Standing in front of her prints, Lucy White explained that using humor in art might be one of the most radical things you could do these days — you run the risk of sending the wrong message and offending someone, closing off and creating division rather than opening space for inquiry and creativity.
 But the works in “A Horse Walks Into A Bar” are less controversial than they are curious, provoking thought and, for those inclined, a grin.

 (“A Horse Walks Into A Bar” opened on March 7 before being officially closed after the beginning of spring break on March 16 as part of a campus-wide shutdown in hope of containing the COVID-19 virus at the Hampden Gallery at the Fine Arts Center at the University of Massachusetts Amherst.
-We encourage you to explore more works by the artists mentioned in this story through links at the end of the exhibition website.)
+We encourage you to explore more works by the artists mentioned in this story through links at the end of the exhibition website or take a virtual gallery tour.)